junrar/junrar/CONTRIBUTING.md

 ## Build process with Gradle

 The project uses Gradle for the build.
-You do not need to install Gradle, the Gradle wrapepr will install the required version for you.
+You do not need to install Gradle, the Gradle wrapper will install the required version for you.

 To run the tests, just run `./gradlew check`.